Anchor Text in WordPress: Top 6 Anchor Links Best Practices - Linkbot

 When generating anchor text, do keyword research on the target page to identify relevant terms, topics, and semantics.
 Think about what words a user would likely search for to find that content.

-Internal & External Link Balance is Necessary from an SEO perspective
+Practice 4: Internal & External Link Balance

 Internal links between relevant pages on your site are extremely valuable for both SEO and user experience.